nang-dev/discord-interrupter-bot/README.md

 ## How To Use ⭐️

 ### To use, simply add a role named "**Target**".
-Any user with this role will be targeted and interrupted when they speak in any! voice chat.
+Any user with this role will be targeted and interrupted when they speak in any!= voice chat.
 ![Target](photos/role.png)

 ### Commands (prefix is /interrupter):